Digimon Universe: Appli Monsters (3DS)

 When the patching process finishes, you'll have two patched ROM variants in the work folder.

-Expect both of them to be about half the size of the original ROM due to removal of padding.
+Expect both of them to be about half the size of the original ROM due to trimming.

-appmon_en_v1.0_console.ciais for installing and playing on a modded 3DS.appmon_en_v1.0_emulator.cciis for playing on an emulator.
+appmon_en_v1.2_console.ciais for installing and playing on a modded 3DS.appmon_en_v1.2_emulator.cciis for playing on an emulator.

 Grab the one you need and install it on your modded 3DS, or launch it using an emulator.
 Enjoy the game in English!